About Professionals in Christian Philanthropy

 In the early 1980s, several Christian foundations across the United States began increasing their staff numbers.

-Among these were the Buford, Morris, Day, Stewardship, Maclellan, and Fieldstead & Company foundations and organizations.
 At that time, one of the only resources available for new staff to learn the grantmaking business was the Council on Foundations.
 Although Council on Foundations succeeded in providing general knowledge of the industry, its perspective was almost entirely secular.
 Thus, members of these Christian foundations began meeting together, first in Atlanta and then in Washington, D.C., to learn from one another about grantmaking from a faith-based perspective.